I am on the 2020-21 academic job market.

-I am a second-year PhD student in the Computer Science Department at Carnegie Mellon University, where I am fortunate to be advised by Ariel Procaccia.
+I am a third-year PhD student in the Computer Science Department at Carnegie Mellon University, where I am fortunate to be advised by Ariel Procaccia.
 I work on theoretical problems at the intersection of computer science and economics, particularly in computational social choice.
 Recently, I have worked on voting aggregation for noisy votes, impartial voting mechanisms, and liquid democracy.
 More broadly, I am interested in theoretical computer science and applications thereof.

 I completed my undergraduate degree in computer science at Harvard College, where I worked with David Parkes on dynamic kidney exchange.
 In my free time, I enjoy playing the piano, doing yoga, reading (lately, science fiction and Russian literature), bouldering, and playing table tennis and ultimate frisbee.